ngrant1/RepertoireManager/README.md

 Orchestral musicians don't have orchestral feedback and resources while practicing alone.

 Maestro will...
-Enhance musical comprehension and collaboration in orchestral musicians by providing a repertoire managing system.
-Maestro will allow members to browse categorized music pages and store selected music pages in a personalized account.
-These dynamic music pages contain tabs of rescources which aid comprehension, such as audio, video, scales, and terminology descriptions.
-It provides members with a platform to communicate if revisions are made to scores or to schedule sectionals.
-Members will be updated on meeting times, concert dates, and other orchestra related events.
+Enhance musical comprehension and collaboration in orchestral musicians by providing a social repertoire managing platform.
+Maestro will allow members to scan and upload their edited score to their orchestral group.
+The conductor approved scores become accessible to other members.
+This streamlines collaboration for more uniform sections.
+Members can also browse categorized music archives and store them in a personalized account.
+These dynamic archives contain tabs of rescources which aid comprehension, such as audio, video, scales, and terminology descriptions.
+Members will be updated on meeting times, concert dates, and other orchestra related events through the group calendar in addition to a messaging system.

 Other:
   * Concert calendar..or purchase tickets info..?